fveloso/express-test/README.md

 ### issues
-Can't make work
+Can't make work with this requirements
 - node 20
 - using import instead of require
 - package.json imports (aliases)
 - top level await

-using loader.js?
+using loader.js? how to handle imports aliases (package.json)